 This course is pending HCPC approval.

-If you already have a degree and want to become a professional social worker, successful completion of this generic course will enable you to apply for registration with the regulator, in order to obtain the protected title of social worker.
+We have over 45 years' experience in training people to become social workers in the super-diverse and cosmopolitan city of Birmingham.
+If you already have a degree and want to become a professional social worker, successful completion of this generic course will enable you work with children and adults in a variety of areas and to apply for registration with the regulator to obtain the protected title of social worker.

 Once you are registered, you will be immediately ready and able to engage in social work with any vulnerable citizen group in any setting.
 This includes working with children and families, adults, disabled people, older people and/or people with mental health problems in the local authority, health, or private, independent or voluntary sectors.